TannerBarcelos/Spendaro-Docs/README.md

 ## About this repository

-This is solely application focused and not developer focused.
-Please see the developer docs in the `CONTRIBUTING.m` guides in each Spedaro service repo.
+This documentation repository is solely application focused and not developer / development focused.
+Please see the developer docs in the `CONTRIBUTING.md`'s guides in each Spedaro service repo.